reshmaus/getDetailsRightInFirstTime/README.md

 Guests can choose to save for the future and keep updating it so providers know what changed for future reference Or Guest wise to only share for one time it will expire in 30 min’s with Unique id.

-This will help to have 95% to 98% upfront the details right.
+This will help to have 90% to 95% upfront the details right.

 Guests can login and create and have it handy to share and other sides they know with a phone number.
 * Login